-These companies have cut ties with the NRA
+Delta and United join list of companies to cut ties with the NRA

 "Effective March 26, our brands will no longer provide the NRA member discount," an Avis Budget Group spokesperson said via email.

-More big names are following suit.
+More big names followed suit.

 A spokesperson for moving van lines Allied and North American, which are both owned by Sirva, said Friday that the brands "no longer have an affiliate relationship with the NRA effective immediately."